 Maintaining your integrity, or honesty, at university is as important as elsewhere in your life.
 Universities everywhere take academic integrity seriously, and breaching it by cheating or plagiarising can end your study and impact on your work options in the future.

-If you use someone else’s ideas, information or words without acknowledging them, then you are plagiarising.
+If you use someone else’s ideas, information or words without acknowledging them, then you may be charged with plagiarising as this is deemed to be academic misconduct.
 Many students are unfamiliar with the writing conventions of university study when they commence, and most students do not intend to plagiarise in assessments.
 However, even accidental plagiarism can trigger academic penalties for improper conduct.

 - Collusion: working with other students on an assessment and then claiming it as your own.